Ahal FK

 Ahal Änew Football Club (Ahal Änew Futbol Kluby), or simply Ahal FK, is a Turkmen professional football club based in the Änew, Ahal Province.
 Founded in 1989, the club played its first-ever top flight season in 1992.
 The club plays its home matches at the 20,000 seater Ashgabat Stadium.

-Ahal won the 2022 Ýokary Liga, becoming one of eight clubs to have won the Ýokary Liga since its inception in 1992.
+Ahal won the 2022 Ýokary Liga, becoming one of eight clubs to have won the league since its inception in 1992.

 History

 During 1989–91, Ahal Änew participated in the Soviet Second League.
 Ahal Änew played in the top division of Turkmenistan in 1992, winning bronze medal, but the following year the team was disbanded.
 The returning season was 1998–99.

+During the 1990s and 2000s, as Arvana FK, Ahal Änew played non-professional football in the Änew region.